Connectivity in the space of framed hyperbolic 3-manifolds: Connectivity

 Finally, let $h_q\in N$ denote the image of $h_{q'}'$ under the identifications and inclusion of $N''$ into $N$.
 Since $B_{N'}(q',R)\subseteq N_P'$ we have where each of the inclusions is by isometry, so Lemma \ref{lemma-eRTransitivity} tells us that $(N,h_q)$ is $(\varepsilon,R)$-close to $(M,p)$, since $(N',h_{q'}')$ is. \end{proof}

-Let $\mathcal{P}$ be the set of isometry classes of finite volume hyperbolic $3$-manifolds with non-empty boundary which consists of a disjoint union of totally geodesic thrice punctured spheres.
-Equivalently, $\mathcal{P}$ is the collection of convex cores of geometrically finite hyperbolic $3$-manifolds $N$ such that $\partial CC(N)$ is a disjoint union of thrice punctured spheres.
+Let $\mathcal{P}$ be the set of isometry classes of finite volume hyperbolic $3$-manifolds with non-empty boundary that consists of a disjoint union of totally geodesic thrice punctured spheres.
+Equivalently, $\mathcal{P}$ is the collection of convex cores of geometrically finite hyperbolic $3$-manifolds $N$ such that $\partial \CC(N)$ is a disjoint union of thrice punctured spheres.
+Note that $\mathcal{P}$ is countable, since each element corresponds to a compact $3$-manifold $M$, together with a pants decomposition of $\partial M$, of which there are only countably many.